A MAIN STREET LAWYER AND WELL-RESPECTED MEDIATOR

 Returning To My Roots: Sonoma County

 In 2014 I returned to live and work in Sonoma County as a lawyer, mediator and community member.
 Upon returning, I continued to expand my mediation practice: I have accepted a role as one of the only Northern California attorneys on the California Association of Realtors' mediation panel.
 I've settled over a million dollars in personal injury cases, have worked hard to help people create estate plans, protect their businesses and manage real estate issues.
-And, still, I continue to serve clients throughout the Bay Area, often in my capacity as Of Counsel to Gibbs Law, a boutique tech and litigation firm in San Francisco.

 My experience ensures effective, professional negotiation assistance and my commitment to community drives me to lend a helping hand.